 A wrist joint examination is complete only after an examination of the elbow (joint above) and the hand joints (joint below).

-Radiographs of the joint: Conventional radiography is the most widely used imaging modality and allows for the detection of bone pathologies like fracture, erosions, osteonecrosis, osteoarthritis, or a juxta-articular bone tumor.
-Characteristic features of OA include marginal osteophytes, joint space narrowing, subchondral sclerosis, and cysts.
-The presence of chondrocalcinosis, a radiologic feature of calcium pyrophosphate Deposition disease, increases suspicion for pseudogout.
+Radiographs of the Joint: Conventional radiography is the most widely used imaging modality and allows for the detection of bone pathologies like fracture, erosions, osteonecrosis, osteoarthritis, or a juxta-articular bone tumor.
+Characteristic features of osteoarthritis include marginal osteophytes, joint space narrowing, subchondral sclerosis, and cysts.
+The presence of chondrocalcinosis, a radiologic feature of calcium pyrophosphate deposition disease, increases suspicion for pseudogout.

-Physicians have also used ultrasonography with varying success.
-It is unhelpful in checking the bones or deep parts of the joints and is operator-dependent, but it might show OA-associated structural changes, osteophytes, crystal deposition and is also useful for detecting synovial inflammation, joint effusion, and erosions..
+Providers have also used ultrasonography with varying success.
+It is unhelpful in checking the bones or deep parts of the joints and is operator-dependent, but it might show OA-associated structural changes, osteophytes, crystal deposition and is also useful for detecting synovial inflammation, joint effusion, and erosions.

-Laboratory tests- Leukocytosis supports the possibility of infection.
-Cultures of blood, urine, or other possible primary sites of infection are mandatory when a septic joint is being considered.
+Laboratory Tests- Leukocytosis supports the possibility of infection.
+Cultures of blood, urine or other possible primary sites of infection are mandatory when a septic joint is being considered.
 Elevated inflammatory markers like ESR or CRP, although nonspecific, suggest an infectious or inflammatory process.
 Rheumatoid factor and anti-CCP (cyclic citrullinated peptide) antibodies should be ordered if there is clinical suspicion for rheumatoid arthritis.
-A serum uric acid level is often ordered by clinicians when gout is suspected, but it is not reliable as it may be spuriously elevated in acute inflammatory conditions or acutely diminished during a true gout attack.
+A serum uric acid level is often ordered by providers when gout is suspected, but it is not reliable as it may be spuriously elevated in acute inflammatory conditions or acutely diminished during a true gout attack.